Charlie Says (2018 film): Plot

 The film tells the story of Leslie "Lulu" Van Houten's life in the Manson Family cult and Karlene Faith's work to deprogram her, Patricia "Katie" Krenwinkel, and Susan "Sadie" Atkins after they were imprisoned for their involvement in the Tate and LaBianca murders.
 It interweaves scenes from various time periods.

 In the opening scene, Lulu slowly showers blood off her face after the LaBianca murders.
 Three years later, Lulu, Katie, and Sadie are in the Special Security Unit at the California Institution for Women.
 Karlene Faith, a University of California, Santa Cruz graduate student, is assigned to teach them college classes.
-Lulu, Katie, and Sadie are unusually gentle, polite, and welcoming, in contrast to she expects of convicted murderers.
+Lulu, Katie, and Sadie are unusually gentle, polite, and welcoming, in contrast to what she expects of convicted murderers.
 As Karlene gets acquainted with them, she sees that their belief systems were set for them by Charles "Charlie" Manson, whom they adore: she wants to change that.